eric1216/portfolio/README.md

 # portfolio

-built with bootstrap
+Personal website utilizing HTML/CSS/Bootstrap, hosted on GitHub Pages with Google Domains.

 # TO DO

-- Add footer to side panel
+- rewrite intro (DONE)
 - view resume as pdf in new tab (DONE)
-- "email copied to clipboard" pop up
-- rewrite intro
 - add learning japanese program
 - change potential solar energy?
 - carousel of skills logos